italia/spid-cie-oidc-docs/docs/en/index.rst

  - How to perform and automatic registration of the RPs to the OpenID Providers.
  - How an OpenID Provider recognizes and dynamically registers an RP.
  - How to use the endpoints of the Federation APIs.
- - How to authenticate a user to SPID and CIE and get his attributes.
+ - How to authenticate a user to SPID and CIE and get his/her attributes.

 Index of content